Quickstart

 Create a new package.json

 file with the below content.
-The main dependencies you really need in your project are the Clockwork SDK and Anchor.
+The main dependencies you really need in your project are the and Anchor.

 After this, create a new file called main.ts